GiorgioMB/UniversityProjects/BSDSA/Quantum Circuit Classification/README.md

   - Testing 100 times without a fixed seed demonstrated that the PQC, with only 24 parameters, consistently achieved performance comparable to classical models that have vastly more parameters—610, 2,576, and 101,954 respectively.
   - Both random and deterministic methods outperform the classical layers on PGD adversarial attacks by a wide margin when testing, both with and without a fixed seed.

 **Figure 1**: The Optimized Ansatz for This Problem
 ![Optimized Ansatz](CircuitStripes.png)
+### AnimalFaceClassification.py
+- **Purpose**: Implements a quantum classifier to differentiate between `wild`, `cat` and `dog` images.
+- **Key Features**:
+  - Downloads and pre-processes the AFHQ dataset.
+  - Trains an hybrid PQC-MLP model for image classification.
+  - Includes a MLP, CNN, ViT and CVT for performance comparison.
+  - Generates and evaluates adversarial examples using PGD.

 ### DigitClassification.py
 - **Purpose**: Explores the potential of quantum neural networks by implementing a hybrid model that combines classical feature extraction done by convolutional layers with quantum circuits.